rmusab/rmusab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My professional interests lie in computer science, mathematics, and philosophy.
-I hold a PhD degree in Mathematics from the University of Washington (2024).

 **Current Positions:**